 What Do Tech Companies Think of Coding Bootcamp Grads?

 Many businesses rely on code.
-A software engineer could work at a hospital, at Apple, or an automotive factory–they’re needed in every industry.
-In 2015, seven million jobs opened that required coding skills, and programming jobs overall are growing 12% faster than the market average.
+A software developer could work at a hospital, at Apple, or an automotive factory–they’re needed in every industry.
+In 2015, seven million jobs opened that required coding skills, and web development jobs overall are growing 12% faster than the market average.

 And you don’t have to worry about restricting your work to one industry.
 Half of all programming openings are in industries outside of technology.
 Those areas include finance, manufacturing, health care, fashion, and more.